Skip to main content

 In the project properties, set the target OS to "Windows".

-Get the following DLLs as NuGet packages.
-Select [Dependencies] for the project from the Visual Studio Solution Explorer and select [Manage NuGet Packages] from the context menu.
+Obtain the following DLL as a NuGet package.
+From the Visual Studio Solution Explorer, select the project's [Dependencies] and run [Manage NuGet Packages] from the context menu.

-Make sure that the package source is set to nuget.org, and search for NextDesign in the [Reference] tab.
-The following packages will be displayed, so install them.
+Ensure the package source is set to nuget.org, and in the [Reference] tab, enter NextDesign and search.
+The following packages will appear; install them.

 NextDesign.Core